ModernAnimal/ma-coding-challenge/README.md

 - Click the green "Code" button.
 - Select "Download ZIP."
 - Unzip the ZIP file.
-- In terminal, enter the directory with `cd ma-coding-challenge-main`
+- In terminal, enter the directory with `cd ma-coding-challenge-main`.

 2. Enter the directory and install the necessary packages.
 ```